filipfit/k8_scripts/README.md

 ## kubeadm_join_command
 > Run output on worker nodes to add them to the cluster.

-Prints the command that needs to be executed on a system for it to be added to the cluster as a worker node.
+When executed on the initial master node, prints the command that needs to be executed on a system for it to be added to the cluster as a worker node.

 ## reset_kubeadm
 Effectively removes a node from the cluster.
 Runs the `kubeadm reset` command and does some further cleanup.